 4. The first playoff Overtime game took place against Dubuque Hempstead in the 1st Round of the Class 4A playoffs—which, incidentally, was the first season that the Bulldogs qualified for the playoffs—and ended in favor of Bettendorf when Wayne Perkins blocked a Mustang field goal attempt; the Bulldogs then scored a touchdown to win, 20-14.
 At the time, this overtime game was only the sixth (6) one to occur in Iowa since the inception of the rule.

-6. In 2007, regulation ended with a deadlocked score of 3-3.
+6. In 2007 the fifth Overtime game in school history didn't occur until the Semifinals versus the Little Hawks of Iowa City when regulation ended in a deadlocked score of 3-3.
 After the Bulldogs defense stuffed Cedar Falls on three consecutive plays, junior Kyle Lichtenberg then blocked a Tigers' field goal.
 Bettendorf then wasted no time winning the game as on 1st down a successful field goal was converted to win, 6-3.

 Week #3 of Regular Season

 Quarterfinals of 4A Playoffs

 (L) Bettendorf 21, Cedar Rapids Washington 14 (4 OT)